-From the educational objectives described above, the department designed the program to meet the following Program Outcomes, to ensure that its graduates have:
+From the educational objectives of the BSCpE program (described above), the department designed the program to develop in their graduates:

-- an ability to apply knowledge of mathematics, science, and engineering - an ability to design and construct experiments, as well as to analyze and interpret data - an ability to design a system, component, or process to meet desired needs - an ability to function on multidisciplinary teams - an ability to identify, formulate, and solve engineering problems - an understanding of professional and ethical responsibility - an ability to communicate effectively - the broad education necessary to understand the impact of engineering solutions in a global and societal context - a recognition of the need for, and the ability to engage in, lifelong learning - a knowledge of contemporary issues - an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice
+- a.
+An ability to apply knowledge of mathematics, science and engineering - b.
+An ability to design and conduct experiments, as well as to analyze and interpret data - c.
+An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - d.
+An ability to function on multidisciplinary teams - e.
+An ability to identify, formulate, and solve engineering problems - f.
+An understanding of professional and ethical responsibility - g.
+An ability to communicate effectively - h.
+The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - i.
+A recognition of the need for, and an ability to engage in life-long learning - i.
+A knowledge of contemporary issues - k.
+An ability to use techniques, skills, and modern engineering tools necessary for engineering practice